AustinCodingAcademy/student-gitbook/intro-to-web-dev.md

 * One of our graduates who became an Instructor

 We will leverage
-* Experience / Previous employment
+* Languages / Frameworks
-* Education
 * Portfolio of apps / sites
-* Languages / Frameworks
 * Tools / Software
 * Development Processes
 * Development / Design Team experience
 * Soft skills
+* Experience / Previous employment
+* Education

+We want to highlight your new skills as a developer, so they go on top.

 Extension - Host your web page on gh-pages